‘Spicy food, self-medication cause stomach diseases’

 -

-Spicy food, self-medication, stress and depression are the major causes of increasing stomach diseases, which begin from acidity and finally change into ulcer but it can be controlled if diagnosed in the beginning.
+LAHORE: Spicy food, self-medication, stress and depression are the major causes of increasing stomach diseases, which begin from acidity and finally changes into ulcer; it can be controlled if diagnosed in the beginning.

-Acidity in stomach is a common disease and with the passage of time more and more people are becoming stomach patients.

 Syed Israr of Shaigan Pharmaceuticals said this pharmaceutical company has set up dispensaries in rural areas.